dsherret/server-bridge/readme.md

 ## What does this library do?

-1. Help you write code on the server that listens for requests.
+1. Helps you write code on the server that listens for requests.
 2. Generates client-side code from the server side code to send requests to the server.

 ## Example